-Issue C: transfer into the Radio Regulations of the Rule of Procedure regarding suspension of a frequency assignment in the List in Appendix 30B.
-Preliminary CEPT position:
+Issue [XX]: transfer into the Radio Regulations of the Rule of Procedure regarding suspension of a frequency assignment in the List in Appendix 30B.

 CEPT supports transfer of the Rule of Procedure into Appendix 30B of the Radio Regulations.

-101100101011

-CEPT Coordinator : Mr Steve Limb (UK)
+It provides stability and certainty on the Rules developed by RRB.